PearSAN: A Machine Learning Method for Inverse Design using Pearson Correlated Surrogate Annealing: Conclusion and Outlook

 \subsection{Future Directions}

 While we demonstrate PearSAN with a quadratic Boolean energy function, different physics-inspired energy models (e.g., Blume-Capel, Potts, or higher-order polynomials) may offer richer representations of the design space.
-Additionally, PearSAN can be adapted to continuous latent spaces (e.g., with a simple multilayer perceptron and the Adam optimizer \cite{kingma2017adammethodstochasticoptimization}.)
+Additionally, PearSAN can be adapted to continuous latent spaces, utilizing gradient-based search.
 Beyond autoregressive models for VCA, exploring different latent-space optimizers or advanced neural architectures such as State Space Machines \cite{gu2024mambalineartimesequencemodeling} could further accelerate convergence.
 Beyond the TPV problem, the application of PearSAN to various nanophotonic device design tasks, such as quantum information and sensing, will help elucidate its generality and performance benefits.

+Although our experiments already exhibit speed differences spanning several orders of magnitude, a fully controlled comparison on identical hardware would enable future efforts to disentangle algorithmic gains from implementation-level effects.

-\textbf{Supporting Information} Supporting Information is available from the Wiley Online Library or from the author.
+\textbf{Supplementary Information} Supplementary Information is available from the Wiley Online Library or from the author.